On the multi-stage shortest path problem under distributional uncertainty: Introduction

-Another line of research is focused on exact dynamic programming based algorithms assuming that the uncertain parameters are \textit{stage-wise independent}.
-To the best of our knowledge, Yu and Shen~\cite{Yu2020} are among the first, who consider multi-stage distributionally robust MIPs.
-The authors investigate the concept of decision-dependent ambiguity sets, where the parameters of first- and second-order moment constraints at some stage $t \in \mathbb{Z}_+$ are linearly dependent on the user's decision at the previous stage, $t-1$.
-The authors reformulate the stage-wise problems as linear MIP or semidefinite programming problems.
-Then different versions of stochastic dual dynamic integer programming (SDDiP) algorithm \cite{Zou2019} are applied for solving the resulting multi-stage problems exactly or deriving objective bounds.
-The latter algorithm is shown to be finitely convergent and rather effective for moderate-sized problem instances.

-In contrast to the aforementioned studies, the basic idea of our solution approach can be summarized as follows.
-As outlined earlier, the user forms a list of auxiliary distributional constraints and the attacker decides whether each constraint in the list is satisfied or not.
-In fact, $K \in \mathbb{Z}_+$ auxiliary distributional constraints partition the ambiguity set $\mathcal{Q}$ into $2^{K}$ disjoint ambiguity sets, where each set corresponds to some feasible vector of attacker's responses (recall that the attacker provides a binary response to each constraint.)
-If all responses are known to the user \textit{a priori}, then it may identify the actual ambiguity set and solve the max-min problem~(\ref{intro: single-stage DRO}) with respect to this set.
-For this reason, the user's decision can be modeled as a \textit{piecewise constant} function on the generated ambiguity sets.
-At the same time, we also need to address successive revelation of distributional information to the user.
-In this regard, we additionally enforce some non-anticipativity constraints; see, e.g., \cite{Bertsimas2016, Goh2010}, which guarantee that the user's decision at some node cannot depend on future attacker's responses.
+To the best of our knowledge, the concept of using auxiliary distributional constraints is not discussed in the context of multi-stage DRO problems.
+The idea of our approach is to partition the initial ambiguity set into a number of disjoint subsets, where each subset corresponds to some vector of attacker's responses (recall that the attacker provides a binary response to each auxiliary constraint).
+Then we show that the user's decision can be viewed as a \textit{piecewise constant} function on the generated ambiguity sets subject to some \textit{non-anticipativity constraints}; see, e.g., \cite{Bertsimas2016, Goh2010}.